templierw/spark_lab/README.md

 # Analyzing data with spark

+Vincent Aubriot

-Vincent Aubriot, William Templer
+William Templier

 ## Contents of the archive

 You will find enclosed:

-- The file lab_new.ipynb, that contains the analysis conducted over the data on a local computer (raw data, visualizations and interpretations), and the associated python code.
+- The file `notebook.ipynb`, that contains the analysis conducted over the data on a local computer (raw data, visualizations and interpretations), and the associated python code.
 - lib.py that contains utilities functions described on the next part.
 - the run_job.sh script that is in charge of creating a cluster on which the jobs will be executed, launching each version of each job (either using a RDD or a DataFrame to store the data and process the computations), and finally cleaning up the cluster at the end.
-- the job folder, with: the job.py, copy of the library file, and two files per analysis described on the next part (one for each type of implementation: RDD or DataFrame).
+- the job folder, for cluster execution, with the RDD and DF versions for each job.
-- And finally, in results, you will find the logs and visualizations that we obtained by processing the jobs on the cloud.
+- And finally, in results, you will find the logs and visualizations that we obtained by processing the jobs on the cloud (they were store in a bucket and retrieved with `gsutil`).

 ## Conducted analysis

-For this project, we have conducted the following analysis on a local computer with a subset of the data:
+For this project, we have conducted the following analysis on a local computer with a subset of the data (it is what we call **job**):

 - Distribution of the machines according to their CPU capacity